octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

     label: "playlist"
     note: |
       here is this month's Kelly Jean Ross playlist if you'd like to listen.
-      I make her a playlist every month that's really just for her, but you can listen too.
+      I've been makin' her a playlist every month for a little bit and they are really just for her, but you can listen too.
   # a video from youtube or vimeo — same shape, just a different url:
   # - type: "embed"
   #   url: "https://www.youtube.com/watch?v=dQw4w9WgXcQ"